The following discharges do not require NPDES permits:

 (E) Return flows from irrigated agriculture.

-(F) Discharges into a privately owned treatment works, except as the director of environmental protection may otherwise require.
+(F) Discharges into a privately owned treatment works, except as the director of the Ohio environmental protection agency may otherwise require.

 Promulgated Under: 119.03

 Rule Amplifies: 903.01, 903.02, 903.03, 903.04, 903.05, 903.07, 903.08, 903.081, 903.082, 903.09, 903.10